331F22/Alpine/README.md

 ## Tech Summary
 Description:<br>
-&emsp;A summarized area of the tools and software used within the project to provide functionality into platform.
+&emsp;A summary of the tools, libraries, software, and items used to create the project are present within the Tech Summary.
+The following will be cumulative of everything the team has used to develop the project as a whole.

 ## Individual Notes
 Description:<br>
 &emsp;The delegated and described task, as of, by each member within Group 5.
+Each member of Group 5 has given different contributions and notes on the work accomplished within the project.
+Notes can consist of problems, risk, developments, tools, and much more that is assessed within the greater project.

 - Ali
     - A